Hydration Before, During and After Hiking

 End the Day with More Fluids

 If you’ve just finished up a hike and are back at camp or on your way home, don’t assume that you’re done hydrating.
 Keep some extra fluids in the car so you can drink on your ride home or immediately fill up water when you’re at camp.
 This is essential.
 After the body has worked itself, it needs water to heal muscles, tissues, and organs.
+Some hikers swear by a daily allowance water bottle to track intake throughout the day.

 Don’t Forget Food, Especially Salty Food

 At the end of the day, it’s important to be in tune with your body and listen to what it needs during a hike or backpacking adventure.
 If you start to feel extra thirsty or lethargic, you’re likely short on fluids.
 Camel-up before your hike, consume a good amount of water, along with food and electrolytes, during your hike and afterwards.
-Adventure away!

 Share This Post